 Are you one of the people who cringe every time you hear the word organizing?
 If so, today, I’m going to share with you 10 of the most amazing, easiest tips you’ll ever need to know when it comes to learning how to organize your home.
 All it takes is just a matter of minutes a day.

 Organizing your home is relatively easy, and for some weirdos (present company included) it’s rather enjoyable.

 You see, there’s no greater joy in homemaking; aside from making the best double-chocolate cake the world has ever seen, than knowing exactly where something is when you’re looking for it.

-The following 11 tips I’ll be sharing below will not only step up your homemaking game, but will fill you with so much joy and accomplishment, you’ll wonder why you didn’t implement them sooner.
+The following 11 tips I’ll be sharing below will not only step up your homemaking game but will fill you with so much joy and accomplishment, that you’ll wonder why you didn’t implement them sooner.

 Incorporate organizing into your everyday routine

 The best way to start the organizing process is to do a little bit each day.
 It doesn’t have to be an hour here and there, but you can start in as little as 5 minutes.

 Find one spot and start there.
 Let’s say you’ve been wanting to tackle your linen closet and it’s rather overwhelming.
 Instead of being overwhelmed, and giving up before you even begin, organize one shelf, then be done for the day.

 Recommended Reading: How to determine where to start decluttering

 As an advocate for taking baby steps when it comes to cleaning, decluttering, and household organization, you’ll find it’s easier, less stressful and a time-saver to do a little bit each day.